Moving this post up to the top of the blog to celebrate National Rainier Cherry Day and National Mojito Day on July 11, 2021

 This tangy and balanced wine is full of intense red fruit aromas with swirls of spice and pepper.
 Luscious deep blackberry and spice flavor mingled with the smokiness of the new bourbon barrel aging make for a perfect pairing with the Roasted Cherry Dark Chocolate Brownies.

-Images © Drink In Nature Photography and Drink In Life Blog.
+Images and Content © Drink In Nature Photography and Drink In Life Blog.